dkovacs24/ReviOS_faq/docs/related.md

 ## iTunes not detecting any Apple device

-It is because ReviOS misses Apple driver, which you could download only by Windows Update, but that is still not recommended.
-Instead you can use [3uTools](http://www.3u.com/) to repair the drivers.
+It is because ReviOS lacks some Apple drivers, which you could download only by Windows Update, but that is still not recommended.
+Instead, you can use [3uTools](http://www.3u.com/){target=_blank} to repair the drivers.

 Once installed, after opening the software, go to: